hugsy/gef/docs/config.md

 If you see an error here, it means that your GDB installation does not support Python.

+**Note**: If your GDB is compiled with Python3, `GEF` will assume that your environment locales are in UTF-8 (which is the standard).
+If you use on purpose another locales, you may expect `Unicode` exceptions preventing many commands to work as expected.
+Please set up your locales to `UTF-8` to have `GEF` running smoothly.

 ### Setup from repository